 NEW for 2020 – pétanque (you can rent gear from the restaurant!):

-There are also some 🧗♂️ great rocks for scrambling (be vigilant with children).
+There are also some 🧗♂️ great rocks for scrambling (be vigilant with children, and DO NOT let them climb unsupervised!).

 There are several hikes leaving from the 💦 Lac de l’Étape, some leading to refuges where you can stop for lunch or drinks . . . so equip yourselves with a 🗺 map if you plan on 🥾 hiking . . . (available from Les Contamines-Montjoie Tourisme).